-GK- Goalkeeper (defend): You can choose Sweeper (defend), depending on how good his attributes are.
-But sometimes, the sweeper keeper makes mistakes leading to goal than Goalkeeper.
+You can choose a sweeper (defend) depending on how good his attributes are.
+But sometimes, the sweeper-keeper makes mistakes leading to a goal than Goalkeeper.

 Players assigned to this role should have attribute of at least 13 on marking, tackling and positioning; at least 14 on heading and jumping-reach

-DL/DR – Wing Back (attack): With attack duty, the appointed player gets more freedom to move forward to receive the ball in order to launch a deadly cross from byline.
-The player is always alert and active because he has to go deeper to the opponent’s third and also returns as quick as possible when the team loses the ball.
+DL/DR – Wing Back (Attack): With attack duty, the appointed player gets more freedom to move forward to receive the ball in order to launch a deadly cross from byline.
+The player is always alert and active because he has to go deeper to the opponent’s third and also return as quick as possible when the team loses the ball.

 Assigned players should possess at least 12 on crossing, positioning, and tackling; 11 is good for marking.
 Acceleration and pace should be considered greatly.

-DM – Ball Wining Midfielder (defend): this role is important in this formation because the assigned player helps in closing down all the loop holes in defence roles, such as the right backs and the centre backs.
+DM – Ball Winning Midfielder (Defend): this role is important in this formation because the assigned player helps in closing down all the loopholes in defence roles, such as the right-backs and the centre-backs.
 He usually goes forward to disturb or challenge the opponent with the ball in order to allow both the CDs and DL/DR to return for defence.

-Two MCs- Advance Playmaker (attack) or Roaming Playmaker (depending on the one you found favourable) and Deep Lying Playmaker (support): These two roles are very important in this formation.
+Two MCs – Advanced Playmaker (Attack) or Roaming Playmaker (depending on the one you found favourable) and Deep Lying Playmaker (Support): These two roles are very important in this formation.
 Players getting these roles must be good in passing.
 Vision and decision should also be considered.
 For the DLP midfielder, marking, first touch, stamina, and work rate are important.

-AMC – Attacking Midfielder (support): This player acts as a false 9 and as a midfielder.
+AMC – Attacking Midfielder (Support): This player acts as a false 9 and as a midfielder.
 He contributes to all attacking movements and provides more dangerous passes for the two front strikers to score.
-He's main job is to create spaces.
+His main job is to create spaces.

 This player's dribbling, first touch, passing, vision, technique, anticipation, decisions, and off the ball must never be overlooked.